Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 (Disclosure: Some of the links below may be affiliate links)

 Even before my son was born, I knew I would invest for my children.
-It is a great idea to invest for your children, and it makes a lot more sense than to let money rests in a bank account with very low interest rates.
+Investing for your children is a great idea, and it makes a lot more sense than letting money rest in a bank account with very low interest rates.

 However, until recently, I never worried about how to achieve that.
 Once my son was born, it was time to research the best way to invest for my children!
 And I found a great way to do so.